 What this meant is that these musicians couldn’t get their music recorded in professional studios, certainly had no airtime anywhere at all, and were extremely limited in the places where they could perform.
 Gigs in people’s flats were A Thing.
 Arrests were not unheard of.
 And the rockers were poor, taking jobs such as caretakers, street sweepers and factory workers to satisfy the need for everyone in the Soviet Union to have an officially recognised job.

-Word and homemade cassettes got about though, in much the same way that samizdat manuscripts were shared of suppressed writings.
+But word and homemade cassettes got about all over the Soviet Union, in much the same way that samizdat manuscripts were shared of suppressed writings.

 So when Perestroika came along, and the Russian underground rock scene was allowed more exposure, actual performance space and bands finally got recording contracts, some of the musicians became extremely well-known, extremely quickly.
 And some didn’t and were still subject to low-level hassle and obstruction.